Skip to main content

 Lifecycle states

-Strato components and tokens exist in three different states:
+Strato components and tokens may exist in these states:

 Stable